nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 ##### Continuous Integration
 	33. Jenkins should have a task to poll the Git developer-latest branch for changes (e.g. every 5 minutes).
 		* With Ant, Jenkins _deploys_ from developer-latest to DEV_LATEST sandbox, executing ALL the tests.
+			* If the build breaks,
+				- There must be a code freeze:
-			* If the build breaks, there is a code freeze and no more code can be commited to developer-latest branch until the problem is resolved.
+				- No more code can be commited to developer-latest branch until the problem is resolved.
 			* Whichever Developers/Testers worked on the branch which broke the build have the immediate responsibility to investigate and fix the build.
-			* In the event the issue can not be quickly resolved, the code must be reverted to its last green state.
+			* In the event the issue can not be quickly resolved, Code must be reverted to last green state.

 	(Normally, humans should not interact with the DEV_LATEST org after it has been created, but they may need to in order to investigate broken builds.)

-	34. Jenkins should have a _deploy_ from developer-latest to ALPHA sandbox on a regular basis (e.g. nightly)
+	34. Jenkins should have a task to _deploy_ from developer-latest branch to ALPHA sandbox.
+		* This should happen on a regular basis (e.g. nightly)
 		* This task should ONLY execute when the build is GREEN.

 ##### Alpha (Internal/QA) Testing